MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/startlayout/Export-StartLayout.md

 You can specify the following file format:

 - XML.
-Export as an .xml file.
+Export as an .xml file (for Windows 10).

+- JSON.
+Export as a .json file (for Windows 11).

 ## OUTPUTS